On this page...

 - Ajinomoto Health & Nutrition North America, Inc. - Eddyville

-A 28-week project to conduct a mass balance of the chiller system and make recommendations to reduce energy usage and improve water quality to optimize the operating efficiency.
+A 28-week project to conduct a review of the current triple effect evaporator and make recommendations to reduce water usage.